sumaiyahibrahim/qr-code-generator/README.md

 git push
 ```

-###👩‍💻 Author
+### 👩‍💻 Author

-Sumaiyah Ibrahim
+**Sumaiyah Ibrahim**
-💖 A simple CLI project to practice Node.js and build confidence with real-world tools.
+A simple CLI project to practice Node.js and build confidence using real-world tools.